CLI Configuration

 401 Bad Credentials during jf config add

-401 Bad Credentials during jf config addThe CLI contacts Artifactory's password-encryption API when storing a username and password.
-A 401 means the credentials were rejected by Artifactory before any config was saved.
+401 Bad Credentials during jf config addThe JFrog CLI contacts the JFrog Artifactory password-encryption REST API when storing a username and password.
+A 401 response means the credentials were rejected by JFrog Artifactory before any configuration was saved.

-- Verify your username and password are correct by logging into the JFrog Platform UI.
+Verify credentials.
+Confirm your username and password by signing in to the JFrog Platform UI.

-- If you need to add the config without the encryption API call (for example, in a test environment), use
+Skip encryption when testing.
+If you need to add the configuration without the encryption REST API request in a test environment, use

 cannot decrypt config — CLI refuses to start